Department of Business, Accounting, and Economics

 BA 401 International Marketing 3 Cr

 This course continues where the principles of marketing and international business leave off and addresses global issues and describes concepts relevant to all international marketers.
 Emphasis is on the strategic implications of competition in different country markets.
-This environmental/cultural approach permits a truly global concentration where one is not limited to any specific nation or singular way of doing business.
+This environmental/ cultural approach permits a truly global concentration where one is not limited to any specific nation or singular way of doing business.
 Prerequisite: BA 306.
-Fall semester.
+Spring semester.

 BA 405 Auditing 3 Cr